 Identifying adequate resources to support the referral and response process is one of the most critical first steps to building a trauma-informed care practice.
-Having in-house care coordination staff (whether on your clinic's payroll or funded by a partner organization) to navigate referrals and stay on top of patient needs and follow ups is critical to supporting individuals with toxic stress in navigating the system.
-Digital health resource platforms can enable and support bi-directional referrals and effective data sharing between providers.
+Having in-house care coordination staff (whether on your clinic's payroll or funded by a partner organization) to navigate referrals and stay on top of patient needs and follow-ups is critical to supporting individuals with toxic stress in navigating the system.
+Digital health resource platforms can enable and support bi-directional referrals and effective data sharing between clinical teams and community-based organizations.